dotnet/docs/docs/machine-learning/how-does-mldotnet-work.md

 An ML.NET model is an encapsulation of the transformations to perform on your input data to arrive at the predicted output.

-### Simple
+### Basic

-The simplest model is two-dimensional linear regression, where one continuous quantity is proportional to another, as in the house price example above.
+The most basic model is two-dimensional linear regression, where one continuous quantity is proportional to another, as in the house price example above.

 ![Linear Regression Model with bias and weight parameters](./media/linear-regression-model.svg)